Gardener Rates & Prices

 Watch out for Extras

-The type of service is the greatest indicator as to the price you will pay.
+The type of gardening servies you require will ultimately determine the price.
 Something like emergency cleanup or stump removal services are going to be costly.
-If, however, you simply need weeding and hedge trimming done a couple of times a month, your rates are going to be more reasonable.
+If, however, you simply need weeding and hedge trimming done a couple of times a month, costs are going to be more reasonable.

 Like other services, your location will play a major role in the pricing of services.
 Cities tend to be pricier than smaller suburbs, however, anyone living in a remote location may expect to pay more, as gardeners may charge extra for postcodes out of their proximity.

-Many companies are also going to charge a premium rate if they need to send out 2 or more gardeners.
+Many companies also charge a premium rate if they need to send out two or more gardeners.

 How to keep the costs down

-Not only will this reduce the overall price for the job, but it is also more likely that the gardener is also going to get to you quickly, and complete the work in a timely fashion, rather than run into delays or setbacks after being hired.
+Not only will this reduce the overall price for the job, but it is also more likely that the gardener will have to time the work in a timely fashion, rather than running into delays or setbacks after being hired.

 Can I do the job myself?

 Sure, you can do your own weeding, gardening, planting, and general lawn care yourself.
-But, the main reason people hire gardeners is lack of time, or simply because they don't want to do these jobs.
-Further, some services like emergency cleanup, stump removal and grinding, and larger planting and excavation work has to be done by a certified professional.
+But, the main reason people hire gardeners is that they lack the time, due to other commitments.
+Further, some services like emergency cleanup, stump removal, grinding, larger planting and excavation work should really be conducted by a certified professional.

-So, if you are considering DIY gardening, you can do the smaller and more simple gardening jobs, however, there are certain projects which are left to the professionals, due to equipment needs, and dangers in completing these jobs if you aren't experienced in doing so.
+So, if you are considering DIY gardening, you can do the smaller and more simple gardening jobs, however, there are certain projects which should be left to the professionals, due to equipment needs, and also the danger of completing these jobs if you aren't experienced in doing so.